kyma-project/examples/orders-service/README.md

 ### By Kubectl

-To install service in Kyma cluster, run:
+To install Orders Service in Kyma cluster, run:

 ```bash
 kubectl create ns orders-service